jdeathe/centos-ssh/README.md

 ##### SCMI Image Information

-Since releases `1.7.2` / `2.1.2` the install template has been added to the image metadata.
+Since release tags `1.7.2` / `2.1.2` the install template has been added to the image metadata.
 Using docker inspect you can access `scmi` to simplify install/uninstall tasks.

 To see detailed information about the image run `scmi` with the `--info` option.
 To see all available `scmi` options run with the `--help` option.